Saitejadasari-19/CC-JAN-PYTHON_DEVELOPMENT/TASK1-URL Shortener/README.md

 # URL Shortener

-In this task using pyshorteners library a lengthy url can be shortened.
+In this task using pyshorteners library a lengthy url can be shortened to a tiny one.